Mean field propagation of infinite dimensional Wigner measures with a singular two-body interaction potential: Second quantization

 \section{Second quantization}

-For reader convenience we recall here the general framework of second quantization and put some related notations.\\ The phase-space, a complex separable Hilbert space, is denoted by $\mathcal{Z}$ with the scalar product $\langle .,.\rangle$.
+For the reader's convenience; the general framework of second quantization and some related notations are recalled.\\ The phase-space, a complex separable Hilbert space, is denoted by $\mathcal{Z}$ with the scalar product $\langle .,.\rangle$\,.
 The symmetric Fock space over $\mathcal{Z}$ is defined as the following direct Hilbert sum

 where $\bigvee^n \mathcal{Z}$ is the $n$-fold symmetric tensor product.
 The orthogonal projection from $\Z^{\otimes n}$ onto the closed subspace $\bigvee^n\Z$ is given by

 Algebraic direct sums or tensor products are denoted with a $~^{alg}~$ superscript.
 Hence